Azure/azure-sdk-for-js/design/multi-client-and-multi-endpoint-in-modular.md

 src/api
 src/rest // without index.ts just sub folders in it
 src/models
-// src/customize
 </pre>
 <pre lang="typescript">
 src/clientA
 src/clientA/api
 src/clientA/models
-// src/clientA/customize
 src/rest/clientA
 </pre>
 <pre lang="typescript">
 src/clientB
 src/clientB/api
 src/clientB/models
-// src/clientB/customize
 src/rest/clientB
 </pre>
 </td>
   </tr>
 </table>
 <!-- markdownlint-enable MD033 -->

-**_NOTE_**:  With this proposals, `./clientA/api`, it may give customers a feeling that those are internal apis provided by the clientA. if we ever have such kind of feedback, we can change the subpath exports as `@azure/foo/api/clientA` then point it to the `src/clientA/api` folder without changing of the code.